There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Last but not least, have a plan B. Even though the grown-ups need to know basic bike repair, it’s nice to be prepared if something can’t be fixed.
 Or if the weather gets too bad.

-Another option is micro-adventures.
+Another option is to have 'micro-adventures'.

 “The most important thing when planning a long trip is to know yourself and your bike.
 That way, you’ll be sure to have the right equipment, and it’s easier to calculate the distance for each leg.”